Sicilian Fried Artichoke Hearts

 FAQ

-Vegetable oil is my go to oil for frying.
-It is a great all purpose oil that has a high smoke point so it can be used to cook at temperatures as high as 400 – 450 degrees before it starts to burn.
-It also has a neutral flavor so it won’t change the flavor or your food.
+Vegetable oil is my go-to oil for frying.
+It is a great all-purpose oil that has a high smoke point, so it can be used to cook at temperatures as high as 400 – 450 degrees before it starts to burn.
+It also has a neutral flavor so that it won’t change the flavor of your food.
+You can use olive oil as well, but it has a slightly lower smoke point than vegetable oil.

 Yes.
 It is best to reheat them in the oven.
 Place the artichoke hearts on a baking sheet and spread them apart.
-Heat them in a 400 degree oven for about 15 minutes.
+Heat them in a 400-degree oven for about 15 minutes.
 Check them at the halfway mark and turn them over.
-This will make sur that any moisture is evaporated and the fried artichokes are as good as when you first made them.
+This will cause any moisture to evaporate, and the fried artichokes will be just as good as when you first made them.
+When reheating frozen fried artichokes for best results, you should let them defrost first.

 Ingredients